spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% endinfo_block %}

 4. When a customer returns to the cart page during the express checkout flow, some quote fields are cleared to allow them to restart the checkout process from the beginning.
-Configure the quote fields to be cleared during the express checkout flow.
-In the example below, the `PAYMENT`, `PAYMENTS`, `SHIPMENT`, `BILLING_ADDRESS`, `SHIPPING_ADDRESS`, and `PRE_ORDER_PAYMENT_DATA` quote fields are cleared during the express checkout flow.
-Chose the quote fields that you want to clear during the express checkout flow based on your project needs.
+In the example below, the `PAYMENT`, `PAYMENTS`, `SHIPMENT`, `BILLING_ADDRESS`, `SHIPPING_ADDRESS`, and `PRE_ORDER_PAYMENT_DATA` quote fields are configured to be cleared.
+Configure the quote fields to be cleared during the express checkout flow according to your needs.

 **src/Pyz/Yves/PaymentAppWidget/PaymentAppWidgetConfig.php**